 Ranging session configuration

 Before an NBA-MMS-UWB ranging session is started, the ranging block structure and the range-measurement cycle are configured.
-Unless set up by the next higher layer, the default parameters shall be applied to the ranging session configuration.
+Unless set up during ranging setup (1.2.2.2), or by the next higher layer, the default parameters shall be applied to the ranging session configuration.
 During an NBA-MMS-UWB ranging session, some parameters of the ranging block structure and the range-measurement cycle may be updated by the next higher layer.
 For each parameter update, the next higher layer shall indicate the index of a future ranging block when the new parameters become effective.
 How the next higher layers of an initiator and a responder synchronize the parameters and the effective time is beyond the scope of this standard.

 An initiator and a responder shall use the parameters which are set or updated by the next higher layers as the long-term operating parameters.